August 29, 2018

 - Gitanna Brito Bezerra (postdoc), here working with Suzi Lima.

-- Zhanao Fu (visiting scholar), from the University of Delaware, working with Phil Monahan.
+- Zhanao Fu (University of Delaware), a visiting student working with Phil Monahan.

 - Alessandro Jaker (postdoc), here working with Keren Rice.